Sous Vide Pork Tenderloin

 • Easy to customize.
 Season the meat with your favorite marinade or sauce and cook it up!

-Ingredients needed
+Key Ingredients

 • Pork tenderloin.
 I prefer to get my pork loin from a butcher because they often have the skin intact, and you can request them to remove it there and then.
-Grocery stores tend to provide it skinless, which can actually dry out the meat before even cooking.
+Grocery stores tend to provide it skinless, which can dry out the meat before even cooking.

 • Garlic.
 Crush the garlic cloves to help release more flavor.